 To illustrate the benefits of our proposed approach, some existing LSTM/GRU accelerator designs using the same benchmark are compared with ours in Table III.
-This table illustrates the latency, HW utilization, and throughput with various workloads under different numbers of hidden units (h) and TS.
-The HW utilization is the percentage of achieved tera operations per second (TOPS) to the peak performance for each layer.
-The DeepBench published results [15] on a modern NVIDIA Tesla V100 GPU with 16-b precision are also included.
-Some existing FPGA-based LSTM accelerator
+This table illustrates the latency, hardware (HW) utilization and throughput with various workloads under different numbers of hidden units (h) and time-step (TS).
+The hardware utilization is the percentage of achieved Tera Operations Per Second (TOPS) to the peak performance for each layer.
+The DeepBench published results [15] on a modern NVIDIA Tesla V100 GPU with 16-bit precision are also included.
+Some existing FPGAbased LSTM accelerator designs are listed in Table IV.
+For a fair comparison, we only show the previous work with a detailed implementation of the LSTM system in this table.
+We show the FPGA chips, model storage, precision, number of processing elements (NPE), run-time frequency, throughput, power efficiency and hardware utilization.